-Peter Pereira is a member of the Intellectual Property Litigation team in Kirkland’s London office.
-He has a broad practice across all aspects of IP litigation but has particular expertise in patent litigation at both trial and appellate level.
+Peter Pereira is a member of the Intellectual Property Litigation Team in Kirkland’s London office.
+He has a broad practice across all aspects of IP litigation but has particular experience in patent litigation at both trial and appellate level.

 Peter’s litigation experience covers a broad range of technical fields including engineering, telecommunications and life sciences.
 He has significant experience acting as coordinating counsel for multijurisdictional matters, assisting clients to develop and implement their patent litigation strategies.

 Peter’s recent cases include:

 - Kigen (UK) Limited v Thales EWHC 2846 (Pat) — successfully represented Thales in its application for a case management stay of a FRAND action, the first such kind ordered by the English High Court.